-IA 694a Instructional Practicum provides individual mentoring in applying principles of learner-centered teaching to adult education contexts, reflecting on teaching practice, and documenting teaching expertise.
-Primary components of the course include seminar-style meetings, observations of teaching, peer reviews, and the development of a professional-quality teaching portfolio.
+IA 697p College Teaching Practice provides individual mentoring in applying principles of learner-centered teaching to adult education contexts, reflecting on teaching practice, and documenting teaching expertise.
+Primary components of the course include seminar-style meetings, observations of teaching, peer reviews, and the development of a professional-quality teaching e-portfolio.
 This course is offered every Fall and Spring semester and co-taught by several OIA faculty members.
-It uses the S/P/F/I grading scheme.
+It uses the A-E grading scheme.

 - Successful completion of IA 697a Learner-Centered Teaching and IA 697b Using Technology in Teaching.

 - EITHER: Successful application to the Certificate in College Teaching Program.
 OR: Registration as part of a Multidisciplinary Minor.